tobias-vogel/feedle/readme and install.txt

 node -v

-If it did not work, download a pre-compiled v0.10.29 release from http://nodejs.org/dist/v0.10.29/, extract it and you are done.
+If it did not work, download a pre-compiled v0.10.29 release from http://nodejs.org/dist/v0.10.29/, extract it to locally-installed-node.js-version/ and you are done.
 (Or use the version that some error message suggests.)

 The tutorial I used (https://ariejan.net/2011/10/24/installing-node-js-and-npm-on-ubuntu-debian/) says that npm also needs to be installed.
 For unknown reasons, not in my case.
 Try npm with the following command, which should print the version: